-John Frankenheimer’s all- pro cast really pulls this one off, making what should be difficult scenes seem easy.
+John Frankenheimer’s all- pro cast really pulls this one off, making difficult scenes seem easy.
 The director is most proud of his final Burt Lancaster — Fredric March confrontation, but there are other standout scenes.
-The scene where Martin Balsam visits the admiral on his aircraft carrier, and diplomatically puts his feet to the fire to confess, is stunningly good.
-Balsam’s Paul Girard is just one little man with a briefcase, and he goes up against the admiral with fearless resolve.
-John Houseman took his first film role as the admiral, and he’s really terrific in it.
+The scene where Martin Balsam’s Paul Girard visits the aircraft carrier, and diplomatically puts an admiral’s feet to the fire for a confession, is stunningly good.
+Girard is just one little man with a briefcase, and he goes up against the admiral with fearless resolve.
+John Houseman took his first film role as the admiral, an excellent job.

 Edmond O’Brien got an Oscar nomination for his bombastic, alcoholic Senator Clark, who believes in effective politicking even if one has to dirty one’s hands.
 O’Brien reminds us of a more cantankerous Charles Laughton from Advise and Consent; he brings needed spirit to the role: “… and more courage may be purchased at yonder tavern.”